A HOLDEN was not supposed to win the 1990 Bathurst 1000.

 The Grice/Percy car marched into the lead just past half distance, fending off the challenges of Paul Radisich/Jeff Allam in the best remaining Sierra and Larry Perkins/Tomas Mezera in the former’s privately-run Commodore to claim a popular triumph.

-The victory is depicted among all of Holden’s Bathurst 1000 wins to date in the new book Racing the Lion: An Illustrated History of Holden in Australian Motorsport, a 400-page hardcover book paying tribute to the marque’s rich competition history spanning over seven decades.
+The victory is depicted among all of Holden’s Bathurst 1000 wins to date in Racing the Lion: An Illustrated History of Holden in Australian Motorsport, a 400-page hardcover book paying tribute to the marque’s rich competition history spanning over seven decades.

 The winning car – a chassis named TWR 023 – took victory in its second tilt at the Mount Panorama classic, and erased the terrible memories of its debut two years earlier.